 Obviously, it helped Mary to have an angel deliver God’s Word, but we aren’t off the hook on that one, since we have the Word at our disposal 24/7.
 We can whine, “God didn’t give me a message!”—but maybe it’s been available to us all along and we just haven’t read it.
 Has God sent you a messenger lately?
 Are you listening?

 The Answer All of us Could Give

 Second, she is obedient to God.
 No protest, no argument.
 She asked a puzzled question about logistics, but that’s it.
 Mark Lowry sang and shared in our worship service, and humorously suggested that Mary might have asked Gabriel, “Do you think you might stop by my parents’ room on the way out and maybe let them know?”

 But she said, “May your word to me be fulfilled.”
 (I love the King James, “Be it unto me according to Thy Word.”)
 I’d suggest that if all of us took TODAY, and prayed this little prayer–“May your Word to me be fulfilled”– (and meant it), we’d have a different outlook, and a different kind of day.
 And if we did it EVERY day, we’d have a different kind of life.
-Mary certainly did: not by magic, or even by angelic proclamation, but by obedience and faith.
+Mary certainly lived differently: not by magic, or even by angelic proclamation, but by her obedience and faith.
 This Christmas day, you are faced with the same opportunity Mary had.
 Those are the tools.
 Here is your day.

 Christmas is a happy time, so full of joy and giving!